Quantum transient heat transport in the hyper-parametric oscillator

 \section{Conclusion}

-In this work, we have investigated the transient and steady-state thermodynamic response of a nonlinear dimer in the presence of Kerr type cross-phase modulation (XPM) and non-Kerr type spontaneous four-wave mixing (SFWM).
-We first have analyzed linear and nonlinear Hamiltonians by constructing the relevant $su(2)$ algebra and analytically predicted the appearance of a negative mode in the presence of SFWM.
-We then have calculated the heat current analytically for the linear system.
+In this work, we have investigated the transient and steady state thermodynamic response of a nonlinear dimer in the presence of Kerr-type cross-phase modulation (XPM) and non-Kerr-type two-photon hopping (TPH).

+We first have analyzed the linear and nonlinear Hamiltonians by constructing the relevant $su(2)$ algebra, and we have analytically predicted the appearance of a negative mode in the presence of TPH.
+We have then calculated the heat current analytically for the linear system.
 Given the vacuum initial state, heat is {\emph{always supplied}} to the system since the current direction depends on the relative strength of the system's initial expectation value and average number distribution of the bath.
-In the presence of SFWM, the direction of transient heat current can change during the dynamics due to the existence of negative excitation mode induced by the interaction Hamiltonian.
+In the presence of TPH, the direction of transient heat current can change during the dynamics due to the existence of a negative excitation mode induced by the interaction Hamiltonian.
 The system thus can {\emph{emit}} heat from the system to the bath, and this phenomenon does not occur in the presence of XPM.

-For the two baths case, we have computed net current and corresponding non-equilibrium steady state.
-Since the coupling between the system and each bath is identical, the transient net current becomes {\emph{time independent}} and is given by Landauer-like formula for the linear system.
-Interestingly, the nonlinear systems yield a {\emph{time-dependent}} net current that depends on the corresponding non-equilibrium steady state.
-Specifically, SFWM allows more particles to be trapped between the two cavities (without contributing to heat transport) once the system is in the cooling phase.
+For the case of two baths, we have computed net current and corresponding nonequilibrium steady state.
+Since the coupling between the system and each bath is identical, the transient net current becomes {\emph{time-independent}} and is given by the Landauer-like formula for the linear system.
+Interestingly, the nonlinear systems yield a {\emph{time-dependent}} net current that depends on the corresponding nonequilibrium steady state.
+Specifically, TPH allows more photons to be trapped between the two cavities (without contributing to heat transport) once the system is in the cooling phase.

-As an application, we expect our findings can be used to manipulate quantum states using the cooling phase.
-As we do not need any time modulation to control the dynamics, this provides a simple way to achieve a coherent quantum state.
+Cooling quantum photonic systems due to their intrinsic interactions has not been explored before, and we expect our findings can be used to manipulate quantum states using this cooling phase.
+As we do not need any time modulation to control the dynamics or feedback control, this provides a novel way to achieve a coherent quantum state.